hemtjanst/Protokoll/v1/actions.md

 a native type.

 The boolean value `true` is encoded as `"1"`, `false` as `"0"`.
-Any other value is considered invalid and MUST not trigger a state change.
+Any other value is considered invalid and MUST NOT trigger a state change.

 ## Read-only features

 When a feature has the `readOnly` attribute set to `true` only the `current` topic will be available.

 Publishing to the `desired` topic has no effect.
-It is like screaming into a void.
+It is like screaming into the void.
 The actor SHOULD take note of the `readOnly` attribute of the device and act accordingly.